guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ```

 The evaluation takes gas and the expression to evaluate.
-In the end, it returns the value with a proof that the expression evaluates
+In the end, it returns the value with proof that the expression evaluates
-to this value.
+this value.

 Here, some examples of the evaluation: